loadmill/loadmill-docs/README.md

 ![](/assets/del-reqs.gif)

 ### Running a trial test
 Before we run a massive load test, we usually want to run just a single iteration of the scenario, to make sure everything works as expected.
 This is what we call a **Trial Run** or **Trial Test** (some like the term "dry run").
+It's also a very easy way to test your API and can be exported to a **Functional Test** which you can later [use in your CI](api-tokens.html).

 When we are creating a new test or extending/maintaining an old one, we like to iterate several times - modifying the test and trying it out - until we get the result we want.